ATFutures/geoplumber/README.md

 devtools::install_github("ATFutures/geoplumber")
 #> Downloading GitHub repo ATFutures/geoplumber@master
 #> from URL https://api.github.com/repos/ATFutures/geoplumber/zipball/master
+#> Installing geoplumber
+#> Installing geojsonsf
+...
 ```

 Development
 -----------

-geoplumber is built for Unix systems, we aim to support Windows in future.
+geoplumber is built for Unix systems and Windows.
+Windows support is recent and package tests have only been run on Windows 10.
+If there are any issues please feel free to open a ticket on the issue tracker.

 We have worked with Shiny and [`plumber`](https://github.com/trestletech/plumber/) and we consider ourselves experienced in ReactJS, too.
 In order to put together a web application powered at the backend with R and React at the front-end, there is a lot of setup and boilerplate to put together.
 This would be also correct for other front end stack such as Angular or VueJS.

 As geoplumber uses both R and Node, currently R v3.4 is the minimum, we will do all we can to make it backward compatible both in R and node.
 As for node, whatever the needs of Facebook's `create-react-app` is.
 For instructions on installing node on your OS please refer to the [NodeJS official docs](https://nodejs.org/en/download/package-manager/).
 Currently geoplumber uses Facebook's `create-react-app` (CRA) npm package to deal with underlying app management (including building and running) to keep you up to date with updates. `geoplumber` will generally provide detailed installation instructions for all required `npm` packages, but if not, the following are minimally required:

     sudo npm i -g create-react-app